mmshahria/GlassboardTech-API-Reference/Deals/PATCH Patch a Deal by dealId.md

 *   <strong> countryOfFormation </strong> `string` </br> The country of formation if carry recipient is an entity.
 *   <strong> taxIdType </strong> `string` </br> Can be useful for defining the type of tax identification document.
 *   <strong> taxId</strong> `string` Can be useful to keep records of tax identification specified by a deal **organizer** for an additional carry recipient.
 * <strong> carryPercentage </strong> `number` </br> Additional carry percentage specified by a deal _organizer_. _Data-type_ `number` is used for any numeric type, either integers or floating point numbers.
-Value can not exceed 20.
+Minimum valid _value-range_ is 0 to 100.
+*   <strong> validations <strong> `[string]` </br> JSON array object descriptor that encloses validations related information associated with Additional carry recipients.
+Each array index consists of disparate validation information for a specific Additional carry recipient.

  <strong> name* </strong> `string`

-A meaningful name for this deal, often useful for displaying to investors.
+A meaningful deal name is used throughout to identify this deal.A valid value must be 2 to 1024 characters.

   <strong> description </strong> `string`
 The description for this deal.
 Supports HTML format.

   <strong> targetRaiseAmount* </strong> `number`

 A target amount (in the currency predefined) is specified by an <strong> organizer </strong> for a deal to raise funds. _Data-type_ `number` is used for any numeric type, either integers or floating point numbers.
-Minimum valid value is 0 while used as parameter.
+Minimum valid value is 0 while used as parameter.Constraints `Min 0┃ multiple of 0.01`.

   <strong>disabled </strong> `boolean`